mrtazz/unwiredcouch.com/content/reading/the-organized-mind.md

 ---
-title: “The Organized Mind: Thinking Straight in the Age of Information Overload”
+title: "The Organized Mind: Thinking Straight in the Age of Information Overload"
 author: Daniel J. Levitin
 date: 2019-08-09
 ---